 Step 4: Harden off & plant in the ground.

 After about 7-10 days, your suckers should have established new roots.
-You’ll notice its vigor increase and healthy new leaves start forming once the new roots have started forming.
+You’ll notice their vigor increase and healthy new leaves start forming once the new roots have started forming.

-Allow your new tomato plants a few days to harden off to full sun again.
+Allow your new tomato plants about a week to harden off to full sun again.
 Generally, we follow this schedule for hardening newly rooted plants:

 - Days 1-2: 2-4 hours full sun;